 Ask your doctor about starting a bladder training program.
 He or she may ask you to keep a diary.
 You can use the diary to record how much and how often you urinate.
 This information will help your doctor create a plan that’s right for you.

 Three bladder training methods are listed below.
 Your doctor may recommend 1 or more of these methods to help control your incontinence.

 - Kegel exercises: These are exercises that help strengthen the muscles you use to stop the flow of urine.
 They can be done anywhere, anytime.
 They were designed for women, but they can also help men with urinary incontinence.
 For more information, see “Kegel Exercises for Your Pelvic Muscles.”

-- Delay urination: Some people who have urge incontinence can learn to put off urination when they feel the urge.
-You start by trying to hold your urine for 5 minutes every time you feel an urge to urinate.
+- Delayed urination: If you have urge incontinence, you can learn to put off urination when you feel an urge.
+Start by trying to hold your urine for 5 minutes every time you feel the urge to urinate.
 When it’s easy to wait 5 minutes, try to increase the time to 10 minutes.
 Continue to increase the amount of time until you’re urinating every 3 to 4 hours.
 When you feel the urge to urinate before your time is up, you can try relaxation techniques.
 Breathe slowly and deeply.
 Concentrate on your breathing until the urge goes away.
 Kegel exercises may also help control urges.

 - Scheduled bathroom trips: Some people control their incontinence by going to the bathroom on a schedule.
 This means that you go to the bathroom at set times, whether you feel the urge or not.
 For example, you might start by going to the bathroom every hour.
 Then gradually increase the time until you find a schedule that works for you.

 Keep in mind it may take 3 to 12 weeks of bladder training to see results.
 During your training program, your doctor may have you keep track of the number of urine leaks you have each day.
 This will help you and your doctor see if bladder training is helping.
 Don’t be discouraged if you don’t have immediate results or if you still experience some incontinence.